ultimate271/notes/sanderson/mistbornTFE03.04.md

 “Of course, my lady,” he said with a courteous nod, then withdrew.

+#### Sazed arrives at Vin, who congratulates her on her behavior so far
 “Very well done, Mistress,” Sazed said quietly.
 “Your accent was masterful.
 You will, of course, have to dance with him at the next ball.
 We shall surely have you trained by then, I think.”